 While Part C may have a zero dollar premium, it also comes with many network restrictions, limitations on medical services and higher out of pocket costs.

 How Much Does Medicare Cost

-Sometimes, new beneficiaries are told that Medicare is free, unfortunately that’s not entirely true.
-Original Medicare does come with certain cost.
+Sometimes, new beneficiaries are told that Medicare is free, unfortunately, that’s not entirely true.
+Original Medicare does come with a certain cost.